Xiaohan-Chen/TFPred/README.md

 An official implementation for paper: TFPred: Learning Discriminative Representations from Unlabeled Data for Few-Label Rotating Machinery Fault Diagnosis.

+More codes are waiting for pushing after the paper is published.

 ### Requirements
 - python 3.9.12
 - numpy 1.23.1